defold/extender/server/README.md

 ```sh
 ./gradlew server:test
 ```
+Unless `-PexcludeTags=integration` is passed, this first builds `server:bootJar` and `manifestmergetool:mainJar` into `server/app/` - the directory the test containers bind-mount.
+Both are needed: the containers run `extender.jar`, and `manifestmergetool.jar` is invoked as a subprocess by the sdk's `manifestMergeCmd` (see `IntegrationTest.buildAndroidLocalAar`).
+Those two jars are declared outputs of their tasks, so deleting one from `server/app/` re-runs the task rather than being silently reported as `UP-TO-DATE`.

 During the testing local servers will be run.
 That's why it necessary to have prebuild docker images.
 There are two set of services that run:
 * **test** - run for integration testing (see *IntegrationTest.java*)
 * **auth-test** - run for authentication testing (see *AuthenticationTest.java*)